rciddagoni/TECO-code-coverage/README.md

 [test_id] -test id, nvarchar
 [touched_module] - module it touches, for example dashboard, nvarchar

-B. in your test teardown, sleep for 3-4 seconds before closing browser to give instrumentCode time to finish sending instrumentation data to backend
+- B. in your test teardown, sleep for 3-4 seconds before closing browser to give instrumentCode time to finish sending instrumentation data to backend-in the future I might replace it with some additional api endpoint like /checkIfCanFinishTest to avoid nasty sleeping

 - you should see your test session in localhost:5000/dashboard
 - click on it to view report;

-- now it's a good time to start your tests
+- SETUP IS DONE

-- if test session was not ended, there will be a red bar at the top saying it's live
++ if test session was not ended, there will be a red bar at the top saying it's live
-- you should see instrumentation data changing in real time
++ you should see instrumentation data changing in real time
-- end test session after you are done by calling
++ end test session after you are done by calling below endpoint or click stop button while on session's page
 ```
 http://localhost:5000/set_test_session_end
 ```
-- you now have test coverage report